nearform/commentami/packages/commentami-react-components/README.md

 ##### Assign a service for the backend integration

-Now that the component is correctly wrapped, we need to configure the service that allows the backend integration.
+Now that the component is correctly wrapped, you need to configure the service that allows the backend integration.

 ```
 import {